Theoretical Note: On the Practical Uses of Mathematical Theory for Attitude Research: Introduction

-This study examined a set of theoretic predictions central to CANAE, predictions that typify how the psychological network literature interprets the relation between static psychological network properties and the dynamics of the associated systems\footnote{The network approach or network analysis approach in psychology is somewhat ill-defined \citep[see][]{Bringmann2018}; it usually, however, implies a certain perspective (e.g., vertices/nodes on a graph/network can affect other vertices via edges/weights) and set of methods (e.g., computation of network measures reflecting topology) that, taken as a whole are less ambiguous.}.
-To begin, we will look at the debut CANAE article \citep{dalege2016} which provided an estimate of an attitude network in reference to the U.S. 1984 presidential candidate Ronald Reagan using the American National Election Study (ANES) of 1984 \citep[see Figure 2, right-panel in][]{dalege2016}.
-Their predictions, using these data, emphasized node attributes: \begin{displayquote} How a given node is connected in the network will influence whether and how change in this node will spread to other nodes. \citep[][p.
+The debut CANAE article \citep{dalege2016} provided an estimate of an attitude network in reference to the U.S. 1984 presidential candidate Ronald Reagan using the American National Election Study (ANES) of 1984 \citep[see Figure 2, right-panel in][]{dalege2016}\footnote{The central aim of the debut CANAE article \citep{dalege2016} was to provide a measurement model of attitudes based on network principles, a point that we do not explore here.
+Our interest and purpose in using CANAE was in its interesting and subtle theoretical predictions.}.
+Their initial theoretical assessment of the CANAE system dynamics (an intuitive prediction, if you will) emphasized node attributes: \begin{displayquote} How a given node is connected in the network will influence whether and how change in this node will spread to other nodes. \citep[][p.
 10, paragraph 7]{dalege2016} \end{displayquote}

-More specifically, two network attributes of a node were singled out as important: membership in a cluster and node centrality.
-Two sets of nodes in the ANES-Reagan data were accompanied by exemplary node-level predictions: the nodes representing Reagan as setting a good example and whether he cares about his constituents, each of which is shown in respective order in the following two quotes: \begin{displayquote} Thus, whether change in the negative affect cluster would spread through the network would depend on whether you change your mind that Ronald Reagan sets a good example. \citep[][p.
+Two network attributes of a node were singled out as important: membership in a cluster and node centrality.
+Two sets of nodes in the ANES-Reagan data were accompanied by exemplary node-level assessments: the nodes representing Reagan as setting a good example and whether he cares about his constituents, each of which is shown in respective order in the following two quotes: \begin{displayquote} Thus, whether change in the negative affect cluster would spread through the network would depend on whether you change your mind that Ronald Reagan sets a good example. \citep[][p.
 11, paragraph 3]{dalege2016} \end{displayquote}

 and, \begin{displayquote} For example, the evaluative reaction with both the highest degree and highest closeness in the network of the attitude toward Ronald Reagan is the judgment of whether he cares about people like oneself.
 It is thus likely that ... change in this judgement would affect the attitude network to a large extent. \citep[][p.
 11, paragraph 5]{dalege2016} \end{displayquote}